XGEN-Applications/XGEN-AWS-Reference/README.md

 ### deploy to aws

-- run in terminal `sls deploy --stage dev`
+- run in terminal `serverless deploy --stage dev`

 Note: You can have different environments. --stage param can be dev, production or staging